 You CAN Do Family Dinner

 I promise that with persistence and commitment, you can create a family dinner hour in that everyone comes to rely on.
 It will never be perfect.
 Try candlelight and flowers and manners because they all have value.
 And be sure to take some time to plan your menus together.
-You can use these 10 tips for better meal planning from Homespun Seasonal Living to help with that.
-And

 Just don’t expect everything to go perfectly.
 The toddler will put her bowl on her head, the teenager will sulk about turning of his phone and someone will get stuck in traffic.
 It’s all good.
 Together you’re establishing patterns, and patterns make habits.
 And habits build strengths.